 The Educational Psychology/Instructional Technology program at Kent State offers a Doctor of Philosophy Degree (Ph.D.) in Educational Psychology, with a Concentration in Instructional Technology.
 This program combines rigorous training in both quantitative and qualitative research methods, a strong background in a variety of different learning theories, and the instructional application of the latest forms of information and communication technologies.
-It encourages its students to explore the wide variety of ways in which technology can facilitate learning and to articulate their findings so that practitioners can appreciate and apply the latest developments in the field.
+It encourages its students to explore the wide variety of ways in which technology can facilitate learning and to articulate their findings so that practitioners can apply the latest developments in the field.
 If you are interested in reading about the entire process associated with obtaining a doctoral degree, you can download the college's PhD.
 Handbook.

 Criteria for admissions can be found on the Admissions page of this Website.
 Note that it is important to indicate that you want the Concentration for Instructional Technology when you apply for the Educational Psychology degree program, so it is clear that you intend to focus on this area (rather than mainly on Educational Psychology).
 Unfortunately, because of anti-terrorism laws established by the U.S. Homeland Security office, the Instructional Technology concentration is NOT offered to international students.
 These rules insist on international students taking 5 credits per semester of traditional face-to-face instruction as a way of supervising their activities.
 Almost all ITEC courses are now delivered online, so it is impossible for students to obtain sufficient face-to-face instruction to satisfy these requirements.
-However, note that the EPSY PhD. program has few online courses and international students can apply to that program.
+However, note that the Educational Psychology PhD. program has few online courses and international students can apply to that program.

 For the Instructional Technology Concentration, the course requirements include: